MikeMitterer/Nasdaq100/README.md

 </table>

 [www.nasdaq100.at](http://www.nasdaq100.at/)<br />
-Website is in German only, englisch will come in the next few weeks
+Website is in German only, english will come in the next few weeks

 Intention / OpenSource